Jon-AtAWS/opensearch-ml-quickstart/README.md

 **Amazon SageMaker** support enables the use of custom model endpoints, allowing you to deploy specialized models while benefiting from SageMaker's managed infrastructure.

-**Hugging Face** direct integration allows you to leverage the vast ecosystem of open-source models with minimal configuration overhead.
+**Hugging Face** direct integration allows you to leverage open-source models with minimal configuration overhead.

 ### Deployment Flexibility